Dehydration and diarrhea in children: Prevention and treatment

 Oral rehydration solutions can be used to:

-- keep children well hydrated when their diarrhea is serious.
+- keep children well hydrated when they have significant amounts of diarrhea.

-- put back fluids when children show signs of mild dehydration.
+- replace lost fluids when children show signs of mild dehydration.

-- If an infant refuses the ORS by the cup or bottle, give the solution using a medicine dropper, small teaspoon or frozen popsicles.
+If your child refuses to take the ORS by the cup or bottle, give the solution using a medicine dropper, a syringe, a small teaspoon or frozen pops.